MiguelSombrero/sql-query-builder/docs/examples.md

 #### More complex example with joins

-You can import static factory methods from `ConditionClauseBuilder` to create `WHERE` and `HAVING` clauses inside query.
+You can import static factory methods from `ConditionStatementBuilder` to create `WHERE` and `HAVING` clauses inside query.

-    import static builder.clause.ConditionClauseBuilder.*;
+    import static builder.statement.ConditionStatementBuilder.*;

     SQLQueryBuilder sqlQueryBuilder = new SQLQueryBuilder(datasource);